ToadNetwork/Docs/guides/how-to-provide-liquidity.md

 ![view all liquidity pools](https://github.com/ToadNetwork/Docs/blob/main/docs/\_media/howtos/PadSwapAddingLiquidity09\_goBackToLiquidity.png?raw=true)

-* Your liquidity is may not be immediately detected directly by the padswap.exchange.
+* Your liquidity may not be immediately detected by the padswap.exchange.
 If this is the case, you will have to import the LP tokens.
 For this, click on the "import it" link below.

 ![import LP tokens](https://github.com/ToadNetwork/Docs/blob/main/docs/\_media/howtos/PadSwapAddingLiquidity11\_importLiquidity.png?raw=true)